Kolcha/DigitalClock4/README.md

 Any bug reports, notes, suggestions and anything else can be sent through the [tickets](https://sourceforge.net/p/digitalclock4/tickets/) or directly to me.
 My contact information can be be found in "About" dialog.

-If you like my software, now you can "say thanks" by donating some bits to this Bitcoin address [1DLdUCqxXrkufqVqXU18tgsmtvxErHiMQS](bitcoin:1DLdUCqxXrkufqVqXU18tgsmtvxErHiMQS)
+If you like my software, now you can "say thanks" by donating some bits to this Bitcoin address **[1DLdUCqxXrkufqVqXU18tgsmtvxErHiMQS](bitcoin:1DLdUCqxXrkufqVqXU18tgsmtvxErHiMQS)**

 <img src="https://digitalclock4.sourceforge.io/images/qr-code.svg" width=256/>

-Donating will also support the [next clock version][clock-next] (created completely from scratch!) development.
+Donation will also support the [next clock version][clock-next] (created completely from scratch!) development.
 Thanks!

 Important Note
 --------------